-Philosophy, Psychology and Neuroscience Research Seminar
+Philosophy, Psychology and Neuroscience Research Seminars

 All students, staff and visiting researchers are welcome to attend.

 Title: The illusory and hallucinatory nature of dreams

 Title: Overlap and confusion between imagination and perception

 18 October at *NOON*

 Title: A mathematician’s view of depth illusion

 Speaker: Kokichi Sugihara (Meiji Institute for Advanced Study of Mathematical Sciences)

 Speaker: Chris Letheby (Philosophy, University of Western Australia)

 Speaker: Nicholas Shea (Institute of Philosophy, University of London)